Updated on July 28, 2022

 Care

 It’s fairly easy to care for microfiber sheets, due to some of their core qualities.
 First, microfiber is not fond of water.
 Second, a microfiber sheet is very tightly woven.
 Together these qualities make sure that you won’t have to worry much about stains.
 If you spill some liquid on the sheet, just wipe it away as fast as you can and you should be in the clear.
 If stains do find their way into the sheet, it’s unfortunately almost impossible to get them out.
 So be sure to act quickly.
-Also keep in mind that oil acts differently and can easily leave marks on your microfiber sheets.
+Also keep in mind that oil acts differently and can easily leave marks on this fabric.

 Microfiber sheets can be washed and dried in regular washers and dryers.
 They do not need special attention in this area.
-As a thin fiber also makes for a thin sheet, it takes little time for microfiber sheets to dry.
+As a thin fiber also makes for a thin sheet, it takes little time for these sheets to dry.
 Especially when compared to natural fibers.
 Another bonus that comes from their thinness is purely practical – the sheet takes less room in the laundry hamper, as well as in the washing machine.

 One less thing to worry about is ironing.
 Microfiber sheets are usually pretty much wrinkle free, so you can put them straight on your bed after taking them out of the dryer.